larsgk/device-discovery/docs/explainer.md

 The Generic Sensor API spec (https://w3c.github.io/sensors/) and derivaties (e.g. https://www.w3.org/TR/orientation-sensor/) provide a great foundation for unified interaction with device sensors.
-In addition, Web USB, Web Bluetooth and Serial API enables communication with external devices attached to the host system, relying on user interaction and custom driver code embedded in the application.
+In addition, Web USB, Web Bluetooth and Serial API enable communication with external devices attached to the host system, relying on user interaction and custom driver code embedded in the application.

-However, there is a need for a generic solution for actuator support, device discovery, pre-provisioning and driver registration for this domain of features to be valuable - in particular - for enterprise solutions.
+However, there is a need for a generic solution for actuator support, device discovery, pre-provisioning and driver registration for this domain of features to be valuable—in particular—for enterprise solutions.

 ## Use Cases